datproto/Challenges---FrontendMentor_Typemaster-prelaunch-landing-page/README.md

 This project only requires to create static layout, but I want to add more features, such as:

+- Add a Storybook for this project.
-- Animation to reveal images / icons.
+- Add animation to reveal images / icons.
 - Transition on button or other components.
+- Config images' size for bigger screen (FullHD, Retina etc.)
 - Add more components such as Order form, or pages such as Buying Cart.
-- Add a Storybook for this project.
 - etc.

 ### Useful resources